MicrosoftDocs/connected-spaces/articles/mobile-app-pair-gateway.md

     “Go to aka.ms/activategateway on your laptop and enter the following serial number to get the activation key of your gateway.”

     ![Pairing instructions](media/pairing-instructions.PNG "Pairing instructions")

+    > [!NOTE]
+    > If you don't see the serial number in the mobile app, you can also find it in the Azure Stack Edge user interface, or on the Azure Stack Edge gateway itself.
+The pull-out tab on the front of the gateway (behind the faceplate) contains the serial number.

 4. Enter **aka.ms/activategateway** into your laptop web browser that’s connected to the gateway, and then select **Sign in**.